devicefuture/atto.js/README.md

 # `atto.js`
 Embed the [atto programming language](https://atto.devicefuture.org) into your JavaScript projects!

+Want to see it for yourself?
+Check out the [editor demo](https://attojs.devicefuture.org/examples/editor/)!

 ## Developing locally
 To clone this repo, you'll need to use the `--recurse-submodules` flag on `git clone`: